Combinatorial Pure Exploration with Full-bandit Feedback and Beyond: Solving Combinatorial Optimization under Uncertainty with Limited Observation: Adaptive Algorithm

 If we invoke \textsf{ALBA}~\citep{Tao2018} in the second phase, then we have the following theorem. \begin{theorem}[{{\citet[Theorem~1]{Du+2021}}}] With probability at least $1-\delta$, the \textsf{PolyALBA} algorithm returns the best super arm $x^*$ with sample complexity

-where $\alpha = \sqrt{md/\xi_{\min}(\widetilde{M}(\lambda^*_{\mathcal{X}_{\sigma}}))}$ and $\Delta_i$ denotes the gap of the expected rewards between $x^*$ and the super arm with the $i$-th largest expected reward. \end{theorem} The first term in Theorem~\ref{thm:CPE-BL} is for the remaining epochs required by subroutine \textsf{ALBA} and the second term is for the first phase.
+where $\alpha = \sqrt{md/\xi_{\min}(\widetilde{M}(\lambda^*_{\cX'}))}$ and $\Delta_i$ denotes the gap of the expected rewards between $x^*$ and the super arm with the $i$-th largest expected reward. \end{theorem} The first term in Theorem~\ref{thm:CPE-BL} is for the remaining epochs required by subroutine \textsf{ALBA} and the second term is for the first phase.
 As shown in Theorem~\ref{thm:CPE-BL}, this sample complexity bound has lighter dependence on $\Delta_{\min}$, compared with the existing results by static algorithms~\citep{Kuroki+19}.
-Please see \citet{Du+2021} for more detailed discussion on the statistical optimality.
+Please see \citet{Du+2021} for more detailed discussion on the statistical optimality. \black{ We note that sample complexity can be improved by choosing a support ${\cX'}$ via E-optimal design since it will minimize the value of $\alpha$.
+Geometrically, maximizing $\xi_{\min}(\widetilde{M}(\lambda^*_{\cX}))$ can be interpreted as minimizing the diameter of the confidence ellipsoid (see also Figure~\ref{fig:ellipsoid}). }